JanNetoLlorens/Inventory_Management/README.md

  * InventorySlot struct added.
 This struct basically defines a slot.

  * Five functions to manage the inventory added.
 This ones aren't donte yet because they will be the principal content of the handout.

+The following TODOs will be organized by the different functions I have created to manage the inventory.

 ## TODO 2 - Add Item